structurizr/structurizr.github.io/onpremises/14-faq.md

 Yes, see [HTTPS](/onpremises/configuration#https) for details.

+## Can we change the context path?

+No, the on-premises installation is designed to work as the root application (i.e. via a context path of `/`) and will not work if deployed to a different path or used behind a reverse-proxy with a rewrite rule.
+The [UI](/ui) is shared between Structurizr Lite, the on-premises installation, and the cloud service so we have no plans to change this.

 ## Can you complete our risk/security questionnaire?

 No, this is a time consuming exercise and we are already providing the software for free.